Over a third of SC coronavirus tests come back positive as state logs 51 more deaths

 Deaths

-Eight of the 51 deaths reported Thursday were patients aged 35 to 64, and one was a young adult under 35 years old.
+Eight of the 51 deaths reported Thursday were patients aged 35 to 64, and one was 18 to 34 years old.
 The rest were 65 and older.

 They lived in Aiken, Anderson, Charleston, Cherokee, Chester, Clarendon, Darlington, Dillon, Dorchester, Florence, Greenville, Greenwood, Horry, Kershaw, Lancaster, Laurens, Lexington, Oconee, Pickens, Richland, Spartanburg and Union counties.